Netiyiy/TierTagger/README.md

 # Tier Tagger
-This is a gorgeous mod which displays everyone's tier from the Vanilla Pvp Tierlist in game.
-Sadly, the tiers do not update automatically and I have to do it manually because I cannot get the tiers straight from the spreadsheet. *crying sounds*
+A gorgeous mod which displays everyone's tier from the Vanilla Pvp Tierlist in game like this: "Ht1 | Ooh_Netiyiy"

-This mod will display the player's tier like this: "Ht1 | Ooh_Netiyiy," or "Lt5 | Ooh_Netiyiy."

-That is all there is to it; smol but very useful!
+Very smol but very useful mod; you'll likey likey :)